 Expert Bio

 Dr. O’Neil has lived and worked in Mexico and Argentina.
 She was a Fulbright scholar and a Justice, Welfare, and Economics fellow at Harvard University, and has taught Latin American politics at Columbia University.
 Before turning to policy, Dr. O'Neil worked in the private sector as an equity analyst at Indosuez Capital and Credit Lyonnais Securities.
 She holds a BA from Yale University, an MA in international relations from Yale University, and a PhD in government from Harvard University.
-She is a member of the board of directors of the Tinker Foundation.
+She is the chair of the board of directors of the Tinker Foundation.

 • Bloomberg Opinion, columnist